 The LIFX Wi-Fi smart LED light-bulb is an expensive upgrade.
 If you want to make your home complete with wireless light bulbs, it will be an expensive renovation.
 The one saving grace is that it only uses 11w of power.
 When off it will consume less than 1 watt of power.

-So if we do some figures if you had this light bulb on all day and night for 24h day for 1 year it will use about 96 KW of power or cost about $24 to run depending on your electricity cost.
+So if we do some figures if you had this light bulb on all day and night for the 24h day for 1 year it will use about 96 KW of power to run depending on your electricity cost.

-If you used a regular incandescent light bulb at 75w for 24h a day for 365 days a year it would use 657kw of power and cost you about $164 to run.
-Now thats expensive.
+If you used a regular incandescent light bulb at 75w for 24h a day for 365 days a year it would use 657kw of power.
+So quite a savings in power.